Home > Mac Data Recovery Tips

 sh <(curl http://boot.iboysoft.com/boot.sh)

-Step 5: Search lost data from your Mac internal hard drive.
-When iBoysoft Data Recovery launched on your Mac in macOS Recovery Mode, you should select your unmounted internal hard drive in the user interface, and click the Search for Lost Data button to start scanning for lost files on the drive.
+Step 5: Search for lost data from your Mac internal hard drive.
+When iBoysoft Data Recovery launches on your Mac in macOS Recovery Mode, you should select your unmounted internal hard drive in the user interface, and click the Search for Lost Data button to start scanning for lost files on the drive.

 scan lost files from not mounting Mac internal hard drive using iBoysoft Data Recovery